Contributions by role

-By subject area
+Contributions by subject area

-My work has mostly focused on tropical and Mediterranean coastal marine ecosystems.
+My work has mostly focused on coastal marine ecosystems.
 Following university studies in Ecology and Marine Biology in France and Canada, I started working on coral reef ecosystems with a M.Sc. project in Singapore (2006).
 My PhD (2007-2011) investigated coral population dynamics in interaction with diverse reef communities in French Polynesia.
-My 1st Post-Doctoral project (2012-2013) evaluated coral performance under various environments in New Caledonia.
-My 2nd Post-Doctoral work in the USA (2014-2017) investigated drivers of coral community recovery and resilience in French Polynesia.
-My present work evaluates the socio-ecological importance of recreational fishing in north-western Mediterranea.
-My work is motivated by equity and socio-ecological sustainability.
-I love field work, traveling, people and their way and philosophy of life.
-I use modern quantitative tools that I code in R to address complex ecological data.
+My first Post-Doc (2012-2013) evaluated coral performance under various environments in New Caledonia.
+My second Post-Doc in the USA (2014-2017) investigated drivers of coral community recovery and reef ecosystem resilience in French Polynesia.
+My third Post-Doc (2017-2019) evaluated the socio-ecological importance of recreational fishing in the north-western Mediterranean.
+My present work binds species performances, community regulation, and human activities into a common framework dedicated to sustainable socio-ecosystem management.